 Popular Celosia Varieties

-Celosia argentea is native to tropical Asia.
-It ‘s a plant that grows to a height of one meter with dark green coarse leaves with apparent ribs.
-The flowers are bright and colorful and can last up to 6 to 8 weeks.
+- Celosia argentea: It has dark green coarse leaves with apparent ribs.
+The flowers are bright and colorful and can last up to 6 weeks.

-Also called as Chi Kuan in China.
-It is known as cockscomb as the flower head resembles the head of a rooster.
+- Celosia cristata: Its flower head resembles the head of a rooster, which is why it’s also known as cockscomb.
 It comes in colors like carmine red, yellow, white.

-Known as feathery amaranth it grows up to 40 cm high, branched with flashy stems, oval leaves and flowers.
-The flowers of this species are often dried out and preserved for decoration as they keep their color for a long time.
+- Celosia plumosa: The flowers of this species are often dried out and preserved for decoration, as they keep their color for a long time.

 Requirements for Growing Celosia

-Celosia loves moist soil.
-Although the plant can tolerate short periods of drought but it grows much better when soil remains slightly moist.
-While watering, remember not to overwater plant to avoid leaf spots, stem rot, root rot and other fungal diseases.
+Although the plant can tolerate short periods of drought, it grows much better when the soil remains slightly moist.
+While watering, remember not to overwater plants and wetting the leaves to avoid leaf spots, stem, and root rot, along with other fungal diseases.

-Celosia plant thrives in most of the soil types, but it is better to use soil that is rich in organic matter and drains well.
+Celosia plant thrives in most soil types, but it is better to use soil that is loamy, rich in organic matter, and drains well.
 The pH level of the soil required should be around 6 to 7.

 Pests and Diseases